Hadleigh, Essex: History

 In the 19th century, Hadleigh was the home of the cunning man James Murrell.
 He died in the town in December 1860.

+Hadleigh was an ancient parish in the Rochford Hundred of Essex.
+When elected parish and district councils were established in 1894, Hadleigh was given a parish council and included in the Rochford Rural District.
+In 1929, Hadleigh and its neighbours South Benfleet and Thundersley were removed from the Rochford Rural District to form the new Benfleet Urban District.
+Hadleigh continued to exist as a civil parish after the 1929 reforms, but classed as an urban parish, making it ineligible to have a parish council; Benfleet Urban District Council was the lowest tier of local government.
+The civil parish and Benfleet Urban District were both abolished in 1974 when the new Castle Point district was created.
+At the 1951 census (one of the last before the abolition of the civil parish), Hadligh had a population of 5,209.

 The town has never had a railway station and almost all of its architecture is late 19th and 20th century – only three buildings are listed but one of these is the church, which is Grade I listed.

 Landmarks

 The castle ruins are set at the top of a hill overlooking the Thames Estuary, and the Canary Wharf development nearly 30 miles to the west can be seen when visibility is adequate.
 Another building of note is the Church of St James the Less which was believed to be Norman but is now known to be Saxon because of its general dimensions, window alignments, Saxon Romanesque arches, pagan Saxon puddingstone inclusions and the pagan Saxon "fairy wheel" motif carved into the wall by the north door.
 The church remains picturesque and its neighbouring street layout resembles St Clement Danes in that it stands in the middle of a bustling high street.
 However, it has a considerably larger churchyard.